AFLplusplus/LibAFL/docs/src/design/migration-0.9.md

-# Migrating from libafl <0.9 to 0.9
+# Migrating from LibAFL <0.9 to 0.9

-Internal APIs of libafl have changed in version 0.9 to prefer associated types in cases where components were "fixed" to particular versions of other components.
+Internal APIs of LibAFL have changed in version 0.9 to prefer associated types in cases where components were "fixed" to particular versions of other components.
 As a result, many existing custom components will not be compatible between versions prior to 0.9 and version 0.9.